Crime in Germany: Middle Eastern crime clans

 Middle Eastern crime clans have become a major player in the underworld of Germany since the mass emigration of large Middle Eastern families, also called Großfamilie.
 Especially in cities such as Berlin, Hamburg, and Bremen Middle Eastern clans are highly active in heroin trafficking as well as being involved in the bouncer-scene.
-Middle Eastern crime families mostly have origins in Lebanon (mainly in Hamburg).
+Middle Eastern crime families mostly have origins in Turkey more precisely in Mardin (mainly in Hamburg).

-Middle Eastern crime clans come from different backgrounds, but the most numerous of them are the Lebanese clans such as the Al-Zein Clan and the Miri clan amongst others.
+Middle Eastern crime clans come from different backgrounds, but the most numerous of them are the Mhallami clans such as the Al-Zein Clan and the Miri clan amongst others.

 Turkish mafia

 Turkish crime groups which consist of mafia clans from Turkey are active throughout Germany in extortion, weapon trafficking and drug trafficking.
 Often the gangs can be linked to political groups from their home country, such as the Grey Wolves for right-wing Turks and Dev Sol for left-wing Turks.

 In 2014, the annual report on organized crime presented in Berlin by Federal Minister of the Interior Thomas de Maizière, showed that there were 61 Turkish gangs in Germany.
 According to the report, alongside their more traditional fields of drug smuggling, gangs are also increasingly turning their attention to burglary, car theft, and fraud.
 10% of Germany's gang members were reported to be Turkish and according to statistics, the activity of Turkish gangs in Germany had decreased.

 In 2016, Die Welt and Bild reported that the new Turkish motorbike gang, Osmanen Germania, was growing rapidly.
 The newspaper Hannoversche Allgemeine Zeitung claimed that the Osmanen Germania was advancing more and more into the red-light districts, which increases the likelihood of a bloody territorial battle with established gangs like the Hells Angels Motorcycle Club and the Mongols Motorcycle Club.
+The gang was banned in 2018 and dissolved.